Crockpot Pot Roast

 Instructions

-- Season the chuck roast with salt, pepper, garlic powder, and onion powder.
+- Season the chuck roast with salt and pepper.

-- Cover the crockpot with its lid and set it to low for 8 hours or high for 4 hours.
+- Cover and cook on low for 8 hours or high for 4 hours.

-- Remove the roast and vegetables, and let rest for a few minutes before slicing.
+- Once cooked, remove the roast and let it rest for 10 minutes.